karayilann/Project-Fight-Arena/README.md

 Overview

 Project Fight Arena is a small, host-based LAN multiplayer arena shooter built with Unity and Unity Netcode (Netcode for GameObjects).
 The game uses a host-authoritative model where one instance acts as server (host) and others connect as clients.
 The core gameplay revolves around collecting items, using skills (like magnet and armor), and fighting other players in short arena rounds.
+This game was made in 1 week as a weekly project at the university.

 How to play